-Asset Class TargetAllocation Long-term Expected Real Rate of Return
+Asset Class Target Allocation Long-term Expected Real Rate of Return

-Domestic Stocks 39.00 % 5.10 %
+Domestic Stocks 36.00 % 5.10 %

-International Stocks 19.00 5.30
+International Stocks 17.00 5.30

-Bonds 20.00 0.75
+Bonds (Fixed Income) 20.00 0.75

-Alternative Assets 20.00 5.90
+Alternative Assets (Private Markets) 25.00 5.90

 Cash 2.00 -

-Total 100.00 %
+Total 100.00%

-6. Discount Rate
+F. Discount Rate

-The discount rate used to measure the total pension liability in 2017 was 7.50 percent.
+The discount rate used to measure the total pension liability in 2018 was 7.50 percent.
 The projection of cash flows used to determine the discount rate assumed that contributions from plan members and employers will be made at rates set in Minnesota statutes.
-Based on these assumptions, the fiduciary net position of the GERF was projected to be available to make all projected future benefit payments of current plan members.
+Based on these assumptions, the fiduciary net position of the GERF were projected to be available to make all projected future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.

-7. Pension Liability Sensitivity
+G. Pension Liability Sensitivity